What Is Earnest Money When Buying a Home in Los Angeles?

 Frequently Asked Questions

-How much earnest money do I need to buy a house in Los Angeles?
+How much earnest money should I put down in Los Angeles?

-Who holds the earnest money deposit in California?
+Who holds earnest money in a home purchase?

 What's the difference between earnest money and a down payment?

-Earnest money is a good faith deposit made when you submit your offer, typically 1-3% of the purchase price, held in escrow until closing.
-Your down payment is the larger amount (often 3-20%+ of purchase price) paid at closing.
-At closing, your earnest money is credited toward your down payment or closing costs—it's essentially a prepayment that reduces the cash you need to bring to closing.
+Earnest money is a good faith deposit made when you submit your offer, typically 1% to 3% of the purchase price, held in escrow until closing.
+Your down payment is the larger amount, often 3% to 20% or more, paid at closing.
+At closing, your earnest money is credited toward your down payment or closing costs, so it reduces the cash you bring to the table rather than adding to it.

 How can I make my offer more competitive with earnest money?

-To strengthen your offer in LA's competitive market: increase your deposit above the standard 3% (consider 4-5%); shorten contingency periods (7-10 days for inspection instead of 17); offer a larger initial deposit with additional funds at contingency removal; or in extreme cases, make a portion non-refundable (with caution).
+To strengthen your offer in LA's competitive market: increase your deposit above the standard 3% (consider 4% to 5%); shorten contingency periods (7 to 10 days for inspection instead of the 17-day default); offer a larger initial deposit with additional funds at contingency removal; or in rare cases, make a portion non-refundable, with caution.
 Always balance competitiveness with risk.

 What happens to earnest money if the seller backs out?

-If the seller breaches the contract by backing out without valid cause, you're entitled to a full refund of your earnest money.
-Additionally, you may have legal remedies for damages caused by the seller's breach, including costs incurred during due diligence.
-The escrow company will require documentation of the breach before releasing funds.
+If the seller breaches the contract by backing out without valid cause, you are entitled to a full refund of your earnest money.
+You may also have legal remedies for damages caused by the seller's breach, including costs incurred during due diligence.
+Under Civil Code Section 1057.3, a seller who refuses in bad faith to release the deposit within 30 days of written demand faces treble damages of $100 to $1,000 plus attorney's fees.

 JB

-Market data current as of January 2026.
-Earnest money amounts and strategies vary by situation—consult with a qualified real estate professional for guidance specific to your transaction.
+Market data current as of July 2026 (C.A.R.
+May 2026 report; Freddie Mac PMMS week of July 2, 2026).
+Earnest money amounts and strategies vary by situation.
+This article is general information, not legal advice; consult a qualified real estate professional or attorney for guidance specific to your transaction.